Wondering how the tenor you choose affects your FD interest rate? Here’s what you need to know!

 Interest rates can be revised periodically based on market conditions.
 Stay updated with your FD issuer’s communications for any changes.

-FD interest rates are generally fixed at the time of investment and remain unchanged for the entire tenor.
+FD interest rates are generally fixed at the time of investment and remain unchanged for the entire tenure.
 Some issuers also offer floating rate fixed deposits.
 Here, the interest rate is not fixed and may vary based on market conditions or a benchmark rate.

 Floating interest rates are often linked to external factors like the prevailing market rates or the base rate set by the issuer.